 Revelation 19:9 “Then he said to me, ‘Write: Blessed are those who are called to the marriage supper of the Lamb!’”

-Remember: The Tabernacle, the priesthood, the sacrifices, and the Feasts, were a prophecy of Jesus Christ - His ministry, death, and priesthood.
+The Tabernacle, the priesthood, the sacrifices, the Feasts, and all of the laws concerning them, were a prophecy of Jesus Christ - His ministry, death, and priesthood.

 HOW COULD THE LORD RE-MARRY